zznate/intravert-ug/README.md

 * A simple sync/async [API and Transport](src/main/java/org/usergrid/vx/experimental/JSON.md) that runs over HTTP allows clients to chose from JSON, JSON compressed by smile, and even big fat sexy XML.

+* No more dealing with byte[] or ByteBuffers.
+IntraVert lets users work with simple familiar objects like String or Integer.
+See [Types and Composites](src/main/java/org/usergrid/vx/experimental/COMPOSITES.md).

 ## Motivations
 Intravert was conceived of and designed by long time users of Cassandra who have written numerous real-world applications built on the existing Thrift API.